julinserg/npmpgm/armadillo/README.txt

 to guarantee 100% correct functionality.

 If you find a bug in the library (or the documentation), we are interested in hearing about it.
-Please make a _small_ _self-contained_ program which exposes the bug and send the program source (as well as the bug description) to the developers.
-The developers' contact details are at:
+Please make a small self-contained program which exposes the bug and send the program source (as well as the bug description) to the developers.
+The developers' contact details are available at: http://arma.sourceforge.net/contact.html

-  http://arma.sourceforge.net/contact.html

-=== 8: Developers and Contributors ===
+=== 7: Credits ===

 Main sponsoring organisation:
 - NICTA